Keep going, homeschool mama: if you want to do this homeschool thing, you really can. Don’t give up!

 - Or how much do the kids learn?

 Get very clear on what your challenge is, or you won’t accurately know how to address it.

-But know this, homeschool is no utopia, parenting is no utopia.
+But know this, homeschooling is no utopia, and parenting is no utopia.

 Putting your kids into school means you’ll have to see them at the end of the day, after a day of challenges in a school.

 Keeping your kids at home and resentfully homeschooling is no benefit to you or your kids.

 So be intentional about why you choose as you do.

 But whatever you do, don’t give up!

 And remember, When you’ve exhausted all possibilities, remember, you haven’t…Thomas Edison